How To Feed A Loon

 • In a large bowl, gently mix together the crab, cooled vegetable mixture, egg, mayonnaise, mustard, hot sauce, scallions, parsley, lemon juice, and ⅓ cup of the breadcrumbs.

-1 egg, ⅓ cup mayonnaise, 1 tsp whole-grain mustard, Louisiana hot sauce, 2 scallions, 2 tbsp Italian parsley, Juice from ½ lemon, ¾ cup bread crumbs
+1 egg, ⅓ cup mayonnaise, 1 teaspoon whole-grain mustard, Louisiana hot sauce, 2 scallions, 2 tablespoon Italian parsley, Juice from ½ lemon, ¾ cup bread crumbs

 • Using a 1-cup measuring cup, form the mixture into cakes, packing gently; they should resemble hockey pucks (in size) - about 2 inches thick.